 Hi, my name is Erica, and I am a coffee addict.
 Specifically, an iced coffee addict.

-While I support all coffee shops, independent and chains, I also love making a mean cup of iced coffee at home.
+While I support all coffee shops, independent and chains, I also love making my favorite iced vanilla latte with vanilla sweet cream at home.
+It’s the most delicious recipe I’ve ever tried.

 So, in honor of this heat wave we are all experiencing and my love for all iced coffees, I thought it would be fun to do a little iced coffee round-up with some of the most delicious iced coffee recipes on the internet!